-Our shareholders have adopted a policy governing the remuneration of our board of directors, which is aimed to attract, reward and retain highly qualified executive and non-executive directors and to provide and motivate the members of our board of directors with a balanced and competitive remuneration that is focused on sustainable results and is aligned with the long-term strategy of the company as set out in its business plan.
+Our shareholders have adopted a policy governing the remuneration of our board of directors, which is aimed to attract, reward and retain highly qualified executive and non-executive directors and to provide and motivate the members of our board of directors with a balanced and competitive

 At the General Meeting on April 28, 2016, the shareholders approved an amended remuneration policy, or the Remuneration Policy, which allows for the granting of compensation packages to our directors in line with a benchmarking analysis performed by an independent consulting firm engaged by our remuneration and nomination committee and an assessment of the duties of the directors, and includes competitive severance arrangements intended to attract and retain highly qualified personnel.
 In line with the Remuneration Policy, our board of directors have approved amendments to the employment and management agreements with our executive directors.
-For a discussion of our employment arrangements with our executive directors, see the section of this prospectus titled "Related Party Transactions-Agreements with Our Executive Directors."
+For a discussion of our employment arrangements with our executive directors, see the section of this prospectus titled "Related Party Transactions-Agreements with Our Executive Management."

-Except the arrangements described in the section of this prospectus titled "Related-Party Transactions-Agreements with Our Executive Directors," there are no arrangements or understanding between us and any of the executive directors providing for benefits upon termination of their employment, other than as required by applicable law.
+Except the arrangements described in the section of this prospectus titled "Related-Party Transactions-Agreements with Our Executive Management" there are no arrangements or understanding between us and any of the executive directors providing for benefits upon termination of their employment, other than as required by applicable law.

-Compensation of Executive Directors
+Compensation of Our Executive Management

-Pursuant to the remuneration policy, the remuneration of the executive directors consists of the following fixed and variable components:
+The remuneration of our executive management consists of the following fixed and variable components: